Cloning is an

-- Enter the name and select the source disk of the VM which you want to get it cloned.
+Click Create Snapshot Enter the name and select the source disk of the VM, which you want to get it cloned.

-Now, it’s time to create the instance from the snapshot.
+Now, it’s time to create an instance from the snapshot.

 Note: Google will not show you the existing VM instance configuration like CPU/Memory, so you got to ensure they are at your needs level.

-You may also need to select firewall configuration like if you want to allow HTTP or HTTPS traffic.
+You may also need to select firewall configuration as if you want to allow HTTP or HTTPS traffic.

-It will take few seconds based on the disk size and once done you will see the newly created VM in the list.
+It will take a few seconds based on the disk size, and once done, and you will see the newly created VM in the list.